 If you’re applying to one of our graduate programs, start by gathering your materials and information.

 Complete the online Graduate School application.
-A School of Library and Information Science supplemental application is part of the application.
-It has an essay requirement.
-You must write your essay in response to the five statements included in the instructions.
+Additional prompts related to your experience in Library and Information Science are part of the application.
+An essay is also required; you must write your essay in response to the five statements included in the instructions.

-- For students taking the GRE after August 2011, combined scores need to be at least 294, with a verbal score of at least 153.
+- For students taking the GRE, scores need to be at least 294 (verbal + quantitative) with a score of at least 153 on the verbal section and 4.0 on the writing section.

 - For students taking the MAT (must have been taken within the past five years), official scores need to be at least 410.